603-557-3893

 July

+We decided early on to invest in a drip irrigation system to provide precise delivery of water to the vines.
 These systems were originally developed for arid, desert conditions.
 In years gone-by, we may not have needed an irrigation system after the first year.
 But with the changing environment and climate conditions with annual droughts, it is now a neccesity.
+Drip systems are very efficient and deliver the exact amount of water slowly to the exact place we want it.
+Unlike overhead, broadcast irrigation systems, the leaves stay dry which helps to minimize the spread of fungus, and it doesn't water alot of extra weeds.